asterisk/documentation/docs/Configuration/Channel-Drivers/WebSocket.md

 exten = _x.,1,Dial(WebSocket/connection1/c(ulaw))
 ```

 This would connect to your application's websocket server using the client named `connection1` and using the `ulaw` codec.
-Right after your server accepts the connection, you'll get a TEXT websocket message `MEDIA_START connection_id:<connection_id> channel:<channel_name> optimal_frame_size:<optimal_frame_size>`.
-This will allow you to correlate the incoming connection to the specific channel.
+Right after your server accepts the connection, you'll get a websocket `MEDIA_START` event message with details that will allow you to correlate the incoming connection to the specific channel.

 ### Incoming Connections